GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Specifying the inputs for the residual analysis
 ===============================================

 Following the parsing of a flatfile into useable metadata, we can now specify the inputs for the performing of a residual analysis.
 Residual analysis compares the predicted and expected (i.e. observed) ground-motion for a combination of source, site and path parameters to evaluate the performance of GMPEs.
-Residuals are computed using the mixed effects methodology of Abrahamson and Youngs (1992), in which the total residual is split into an inter-event component and an intra-event component (please consult Abrahamson and Youngs, 1992 for more details regarding this methodology).
+Residuals are computed using the mixed effects methodology of Abrahamson and Youngs (1992), in which the total residual is split into an inter-event component and an intra-event component.
+Abrahamson and Youngs (1992) should be consulted for a detailed overview of ground-motion residuals, but a brief overview of the total residual, inter-event residual and intra-event residual terms is provided here.

+The total residual (one per ground-motion record) is computed as follows:

+    total_residual = (log(observed_ground_motion) - log(predicted_ground_motion))/GMPE_sigma

+The closer the computed residual is to zero the better the fit between the predicted ground-motion and the observed ground-motion.
+Given that the ground-motion predicted by a GMPE is assumed to be lognormally distributed with mean of mu and a standard deviation of sigma, a residual of 1.0 or -1.0 is representative of a mismatch of +1/-1 sigma respectively.

+The inter-event residual is representative of how effectively a GMPE models the event-specific components of abn observed ground-motion (i.e. the source characteristics e.g. stress-drop, near-source velocity).
+The inter-event is computed from the mean of the total residuals for a single earthquake.
+Therefore, there is a single inter-event residual per an event.

+The intra-event residual is representative of how effectively a GMPE models record-specific components of an observed ground-motion (i.e. site-amplification, path effects, basin response).
+The intra-event residual for each record is computed by subtracting the inter-event for the associated earthquake (which generated the ground-shaking recorded in the record) from the corresponding total residual.

-The inputs are specified as follows:
+The inputs to perform a residual analysis within the SMT are specified as follows:

 1. Specify the base path, the path to the metadata we parsed in the previous stage and an output folder: